 Elahé Omidyar Mir-Djalali

-Elahé Omidyar Mir-Djalali’s generous support of Iranian Studies is expanding a vibrant U of T program into a dynamo of cross-cultural understanding.
+Elahé Omidyar Mir-Djalali’s generous support of Iranian Studies expanded a vibrant U of T program into a dynamo of cross-cultural understanding.

 Renowned philanthropist and scholar Elahé Omidyar Mir-Djalali was born in Iran, earned her PhD in linguistics at the Sorbonne in Paris, and went on to a career teaching French and linguistics at Georgetown University and the University of California at Berkeley—while spending thousands of volunteer hours translating the writings of Sufi masters from Persian to French and English.
 All these elements of her life inspired her to found Roshan Cultural Heritage Institute (RCHI) in 2000.
 Named after a Persian word meaning bright, clear, enlightened, RCHI’s mandate includes teaching and preserving Persian language and culture, nurturing future educators, and fostering peaceful cross-cultural understanding.